vish-hal/100DaysofBugBounty/Days/Day79.md

 - [x] Mosh video on python in 1 hour. https://www.youtube.com/watch?v=kqtD5dpn9C8

-{facing many problem as it's a crash coursh but somehow manged to understand concept will soon Now I'm working on prorams will create a seprate repo for them.}
+{facing many problem as it's a crash coursh but somehow manged to understand concepts.
+Now I'm working on prorams & exercises of this video will create a seprate repo for python programs I'm making during my learning with resouces I'm using to learn it.}